fortify/ssc-js-sandbox-docs/_posts/2017-08-03-updateCustomTagsOfVersion.markdown

 commandSub: "sscAPIBase, username, password, sampleVersionId, sampleCustomTagId"
 ---
 ## Overview
-This test case will get all custom tags of an existing application version, will get current object of selected custom tag and will append the custom tag to existing custom tag list of the application version.
+The test case described in this article does the following:
-1. Get all Custom Tags of existing application version.
+1. Retrieves all custom tags for the application version
-2. Get an existing Custom Tag by ID and append it to Custom Tag list.
+2. Retrieves a custom tag based on its ID and appends it to custom tag list
-3. Update the Custom Tags list of application version.
+3. Updates the custom tags list for the application version

-## Get all Custom Tags of existing application version
+The following sections describe how to perform these steps.

-We obtain a list with all current Custom Tags related to a Project Version.
+## Obtaining all Custom Tags for an Application Version

-The variable *customTags* will store the related Custom Tags.
+To obtain a list of all custom tags associated with an application version, run the following:

 <pre><code class="javascript">
 //updateCustomTagsOfVersion_spec.js
     ...